 I’m sure that, at first, Peter did not fully understand this unique gift.
 Perhaps as the Church began, within the first few years, the other Apostles would have been reminded, by the Holy Spirit, that Jesus said this.
-And perhaps Peter, in his humility, would have been reminded by the Holy Spirit that Jesus said this.
-And as time went on there should be no doubt that Peter began to embrace and own this unique gift of supreme authority.
+Perhaps Peter, in his humility, would also have been reminded by the Holy Spirit that Jesus said this.
+And as time went on, there should be no doubt that Peter began to embrace and own this unique gift of supreme authority.
 We see the first clear exercise of this authority in Acts 15, at the Council of Jerusalem, when there was a disagreement about circumcision.
 After much debate, Peter stood up and spoke with authority.
-From there, others followed and we see that the question they were debating was clarified and settled.
+From there, others followed, and we see that the question they were debating was clarified and settled.

 From that time on, the Apostles continued their work of teaching, shepherding and sanctifying.
 Peter eventually went to Rome to preach and to become the first bishop there.
-It is in Rome that he died and it was every successor of the Apostle Peter, in Rome, who took on this unique gift of the supreme authority within the Church.
+It is in Rome that he died, and it was every successor of the Apostle Peter, in Rome, who took on this unique gift of the supreme authority within the Church.
 Certainly Jesus did not intend this gift of supreme authority to last only as long as Peter lived.
 That’s why we see this authority passed on to all his successors who are the bishops of Rome.
 And that’s why we call our Church the Roman Catholic Church.
-Interestingly, if Peter would have gone to Malta, or Jerusalem, or Asia we would, today, most likely have the Malta, or Jerusalem, or Asian Catholic Church instead.
-So the Church is Roman primarily because that’s where Peter went and, therefore, that’s where the supreme authority lies.
+Interestingly, if Peter would have gone to Malta or Jerusalem or Asia, we would today most likely have the Maltese or Jerusalem or Asian Catholic Church instead.
+So the Church is Roman primarily because that’s where Peter went; therefore, that’s where the supreme authority lies.

-Over the centuries we have come to understand this unique gift of supreme authority and have defined it more clearly.
-It means that St. Peter, and all his successors, enjoy full and immediate authority to teach definitively on faith and morals and to govern, or shepherd, according to the mind and will of Christ.
-So if the pope says something is true regarding faith or morals then, quite frankly, it is true.
-And if he makes a decision on the governance of the Church then, quite simply, that’s what God wants done.
+Over the centuries, we have come to understand this unique gift of supreme authority and have defined it more clearly.
+It means that Saint Peter, and all his successors, enjoy full and immediate authority to teach definitively on faith and morals and to govern, or shepherd, according to the mind and will of Christ.
+So if the pope says something is true regarding faith or morals, then quite frankly it is true.
+And if he makes a decision on the governance of the Church, then quite simply that’s what God wants done.
 It’s as simple as that.

 As has been mentioned, there is a threefold responsibility that the hierarchy shares in.
 They are entrusted with the responsibility to preach, shepherd, and sanctify.
 Each one of these responsibilities is prefigured in the Old Testament and are ultimately fulfilled in Jesus.
 And each one of these are fulfilled in Jesus in a twofold way.
 Jesus becomes the great Teacher as well as the Truth that is taught, He becomes the great Shepherd as well as the Sheepfold for the sheep (that’s us!) leading us to Himself, and He becomes the great Sanctifier (the one who frees us from sin and redeems us) as well as the means by which we are sanctified (by His sacrifice on the Cross).
 The clergy share in this threefold mission of Jesus and continue His actual work.
 Let’s look at each.